Tips for Booking Flights Online

 Making changes after you booked your flight

-Once you have booked your flight, should you need to make any changes you will have to contact either the airline or your travel agent.
+Once you have booked your flight, should you need to make any changes, you will have to contact either the airline or your travel agent.

 Some travel agencies offer trip protection plans that allow you, for an up-front fee, to make any changes or cancellations up to pre-defined limits. iFly.com's partners all offer this.
+From my experience, it’s worth considering these plans, especially if your travel plans are uncertain.

 Cancellation after you booked your flight